TheRhysFoster/Healthcare-Management-Database/README.md

 Using a primary key instead of a composite key made up of `patient_id` & `illness_id` allows for a patient to have multiple entries of the same illness.
 At first glance this can seem like it increases the chance of redundancy through duplicate data, however in a medical environment it is necessary to design the schema this way.

 *If we look at a real-world example of someone who has been cleared of cancer, unfortunately in many cases it can return.
-If this happens, a new appointment will be booked and the outcome could be the same diagnosis as before, but with potentially different symptoms / findings and the illness being confirmed by another staff member.
+If this happens, a new appointment will be booked and the outcome could be the same diagnosis as before, but with potentially different medical findings and the illness being confirmed by another staff member.
 To have an accurate patient history, all repeating illnesses need to be logged.*

 **2\) What is the `findings` TEXT attribute in the `patient_illness` entity?**